Code-Institute-Submissions/MomciloDordevic-MS3/README.md

 ## For the Assessors

-**Please note, that due to being pressed by the time, new commitments and two jobs, I was not able to add all the features and design I wanted to.**
+**Please note, that due to being pressed by the time, new commitments, and two jobs, I was not able to add all the features and design I wanted to.**

 If you would like to login as an **"admin"**, please use this: